 This preschool science activity is great for St. Patrick’s Day!
-In our Fireflies® March Curriculum Guide (p.
-31), we experiment with baking soda and vinegar using a special dough mixture to make Fizzing Shamrocks.
+We experiment with baking soda and vinegar using a special dough mixture to make Fizzing Shamrocks.
 Here is a step-by-step picture tutorial of how to complete the activity, including expanded questions to discuss with the children.
 This activity requires freeze time, so plan to provide other activities while waiting.

 What You’ll Need: